draeger-lab/SABINE/README.md

 ____________________________________________________________________________________________________________________________

 ### Short description
 SABINE is a tool to predict the binding specificity of a transcription factor (TF), given its amino acid sequence, species, structural superclass and DNA-binding domains.
 For convenience, the superclass and DNA-binding domains of a given TF can be predicted based on sequence homology with TFs in the training set of SABINE.
 Alternatively, the tool [TFpredict](https://github.com/draeger-lab/TFpredict), which predicts all structural characteristics of TFs required by SABINE, can be employed in an additional preprocessing step.
 SABINE compares a given factor to a predefined set of TFs of the same superclass for which experimentally confirmed position frequency matrices (PFM) are available.
-Based on various features capturing evolutionary, structural and physicochemical similarity of the DNA-binding domains, the PFM similarity is predicted by means of support vector regression.
-The TFs with highest PFM similarity to the factor of interest are reported and their PFMs are merged using STAMP to generate the predicted consensus PFM.
+Based on various features capturing evolutionary, structural and physicochemical similarity of the DNA-binding domains, the PFM similarity is predicted utilizing support vector regression.
+The TFs with highest PFM similarity to the factor of interest is reported, and their PFMs are merged using STAMP to generate the predicted consensus PFM.

 ### Table of Contents:
   - [License](#license)